zamazan4ik/awesome-pgo/article/article.md

 ### Cargo

 Cargo (the default build system for Rust) has no built-in support for PGO.
 However, the community (particularly [Jakub "Kobzol" Beranek](https://github.com/kobzol)) developed an extension - [cargo-pgo](https://github.com/Kobzol/cargo-pgo).
-I highly recommend you to use this Cargo extension if you are going to start optimizing Rust projects with PGO.
+I highly recommend you using this Cargo extension if you are going to start optimizing Rust projects with PGO.
 I used for **every** Rust project that I PGOed (and I did it for a lot of them) - it always worked like a charm.
 It even supports optimizing with LLVM BOLT (we will talk about it later) as an additional post-PGO optimization step!
 I wish every other ecosystem eventually will get something similar.

-Of course, even with such a handy tool there are some nuances:
+Of course, even with such a handy tool, there are some nuances:

 * [No](https://github.com/Kobzol/cargo-pgo/issues/33) sampling PGO support.
 Not a big deal if you are going to use instrumentation PGO.
 However, if you want to collect PGO profiles directly from production (as Google does) - sampling PGO is the only viable option.
 In this case, you need to patch `cargo-pgo` or just pass all required Rustc flags around manually without `cargo-pgo`.
 * If a Rust application has some non-Rust dependencies (like C or C++ "native" dependency - quite a common thing yet in the Rust ecosystem because RIIR movement is not powerful enough, lol), `cargo-pgo` [does not](https://github.com/Kobzol/cargo-pgo/issues/38) optimize these C or C++ dependencies with PGO.
 This is due to the difficult nature of building an application with different programming languages - in this case, `cargo-pgo` needs to detect the C compiler, depending on its vendor/version choose proper PGO-realted compiler flags, pass them properly, and other similar boring and error-prone to implement things.
 I completely understand why the `cargo-pgo` author doesn't want to implement it.
 But if you have such a case (as I [had](https://github.com/Kobzol/cargo-pgo/issues/38#issue-1878263921) with TiKV) - you need to resolve it manually.
 Some hacking around manual passing proper C/C++ flags in general should be enough.